Daniel Nissenbaum is a professional trumpet player, composer and film scorer. He currently lives in Brooklyn, New York.

 He returned to Philadelphia in the spring of 2008 and has since established a local studio for teaching in addition to a large volume of work as a professional trumpet player, recording artist and composer.

-Graduating with a Master’s Degree in Music from UArts in 2015, Daniel has worked as a film composer and sound designer for Chicken and Egg Productions, a documentary film production company based in New York, in addition to freelance work for Nickelodeon.
-He has written scores for numerous independent projects including animations, short documentary films and commercials.
-He has just signed on to work on the feature-length documentary “Cooked”, a film about the deadly heat wave in Chicago in 1995.
+Graduating with a Master’s Degree in Music from UArts in 2015, Daniel has worked as a film composer and sound designer for Chicken and Egg Pictures, a documentary film production company based in New York, in addition to freelance work for Nickelodeon, Nick Jr. and the Smithsonian Channel.
+He recently worked on the feature-length documentary “Cooked”, a film about the deadly heat wave in Chicago in 1995 and has since signed on to produce the score for the forthcoming documentary “Unforgettable” (AffinityFilms) about the Ahtna Athabaskan rapper and activist Samuel Johns.

 Currently, he is working as Director of Sales for New West Studios, a music composition facility in Los Angeles.
 Additionally, he composes for Velvet Green Music, another L.A. based music production library.

-His work with Chicken and Egg Productions has been featured on IndieWire.
+His work with Chicken and Egg Pictures has been featured on IndieWire.

-He has been performing and/or recording with The Disco Biscuits, Stevie Van Zandt and The Disciples of Soul, Darlene Love, Eddie Manion and The Billy Walton Band.
+As a trumpet player, he has been performing and/or recording with Stevie Van Zandt and The Disciples of Soul, The Disco Biscuits, Darlene Love, The Drifters, Martha Reeves and the Vandellas, Eddie Manion (E-Street Band) and The Billy Walton Band.
 He was a featured soloist and horn section member on Little Steven’s new album, “Soulfire” (2017).

 He has also just released his first solo jazz album, “Bismuth”, available on all common digital outlets (iTunes, Apple Music, Spotify, etc.).